nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/occurs.rst.txt

 * `The team down 20 points starting the 4th has about a 1% chance of coming back
   <https://nba-comeback-dashboard.github.io/dashboard/index.html?p=2&t=12&s=1996-2024-B&m=auto>`_.
-  And only about 13-14% of games is the deficit 20 points or more starting the 4th.
+  And only about 13-14% of games have a deficit of 20 points or more starting the 4th.
 * And games down 28 points or more at the half -- which would require breaking `the current record of 27-point 4th quarter comeback
   <https://www.nba.com/game/0020200278>`_ -- only happen about 4% of the time.